tsppl/seppala365-cloud/README.md

 # seppala365-cloud
-Content shared related to my blog at seppala365.cloud.
+Content shared on my blog at seppala365.cloud.